Prometheus-X-association/t-ai-carisma/docs/carisma/README.md

 - R3.
 CARiSMA MUST allow an Use Case Lead (AI Expert) to create an AI Analysis report
 - R4.
 CARiSMA MUST allow an Use Case Lead (AI Expert) to view the AI Analysis Report
 - R5.
 CARiSMA MUST allow an Use Case Lead (AI Expert) to improve the AI Analysis Report
 - R6.
-CARiSMA SHOULD allow an Use Case Lead (AI Expert) to share an AI Analysis Report with the building block "Distributed Data Visualization"
+CARiSMA SHOULD allow an Use Case Lead (AI Expert) to share an AI Analysis Report in a predefined format that can be visualized in the building block "Distributed Data Visualization"
-- R7.
-The building block "Distributed Data Visualization SHOULD allow a user (the data subject) to view the AI Analysis Report

 ## Integrations